Skill-and-Luck-Coefficients/turning_point/README.md

 Analysis can be done using files in `src/`.

+You should move to `src/` before running scripts.

 - [`create_dataset.py`](https://github.com/EstefanoB/turning_point/blob/main/src/create_dataset.py)
     - Create permutation if necessary.
     - Calculate turning point if desired.